-Discussion

-What does the PCA plot tell us?
+Discussion: What do the PCA plots tell us about our samples?

 Let's identify these samples.
 The package ggrepel allows us to add text to the plot, but ensures that points that are close together don't have their labels overlapping (they repel each other).